What can I do?

 Information for students

-If you are a student interested in learning more about discrimination in school and the rules that apply to it, please refer to the Lawstuff website, developed by the National Children’s and Youth Law Centre, which compiles information about legal issues that affect young people.
+If you are a student interested in learning more about discrimination in school and the rules that apply to it, please refer to the Youth Law Australia (YLA) website, which compiles information about legal issues that affect young people.
 Useful information on bullying and how to report it can also be found at the government’s Bullying.
 No Way! website, and information on racism and how to prevent it in schools can be found at the NSW Government’s Racism No Way website.

 Footnotes